 Conveniently, we can help you combine the two with our smart software solutions!
 We offer Succession Planning and Workforce Planning as two separate Web Apps that not only communicate with each other, they can also be seamlessly integrated with Dynamics 365 Human Resources.

-FourVision is Microsoft’s global leading Dynamics 365 Human Resources implementation partner.
+FourVision is Microsoft’s global leading Dynamics 365 for Human Resources implementation partner.
 We have successfully implemented HR platforms in a variety of industries across multiple Microsoft environments for over a decade.
 FourVision also delivers an impressive suite of Web Apps that extend Microsoft Dynamics 365 Human Resources.